Windows Privilege Escalation

 • Set Netcat listener to catch the connection and replace the content of the .bat file with a command spawning the Netcat executable

-Then we just had to wait for the system to run again the script, now executing our payload
+Then we just had to wait for the system to run the script again, now executing our payload

 Last updated